version 9/21 (this syllabus is tentative, and my change over the semester, please refresh your browser for the latest version)

 Diversity and Equity Resources

 You should have already passed ENGL 101 with a grade of "C" or better, or equivalent, or Assessment Skill Levels R6/W6.
 If you don't read and write well in English, this will be a difficult class.
 You must be able to understand the assigned texts, and write at a college level.
-If you don't feel comfortable with academic English, please consider taking more English classes before taking this class, and if you decide to stay in the class, adjust your schedule so you can devote extra time to reading, writing, come to office hours, and use the tutors at the English Center.
+If you don't feel comfortable with academic English, please consider taking more English classes before taking this class, and if you decide to stay in the class, adjust your schedule so you can devote extra time to reading, writing, attending my office hours, and using the tutors at the English Center and the Free Online Tuturing.
+If you take advantage of all the help that's out there, you will suceed.
 There is no math requirement for this class.
 The class may seem hard because it counts for a UC class.This class includes online components.
 If you are reading this, you probably have enough computer skills for this class, but if you have any doubts, take the assessment survey.

 This course is a survey of cultural anthropology using a comparative, cross-cultural approach.
 Emphasis is placed on the study of how various peoples around the world have adapted to their environments and developed behaviors to meet their biological, economic, psychological, social and political needs.
 This course is intended for anthropology majors and all students interested in life and/or behavioral sciences.
 Associate Degree Credit & transfer to CSU.
 CSU General Education.
 IGETC.
 UC Transfer Course List.